coconut milk yogurt recipe

-This simple coconut milk yogurt recipe will prove it's easy to make homemade dairy-free yogurt.
+This simple coconut yogurt recipe with only two ingredients required will prove it's easy to make homemade dairy-free or vegan yogurt.
 If you are trying to limit dairy products, or prefer not to use cow's milk, coconut milk is a good substitute.
 It works well in yogurt because It has a thicker consistency and higher fat content.
 This makes it a better choice for yogurt than other non-dairy milks.

 The problem with store bought coconut milk is the high sugar content and additives.
 The high sugar content cancels out the benefits of eating a cultured food.
 There are also gums and thickeners added to commercial yogurts.
 Some of the additives are unhealthy ad take away from the potential benefits.